theaholtlund/instagram-analysis/README.md

 #### Shared Functionality Files:

-- `utils`: For functionality shared between scripts, such as writing to file.
+- `utils`: Functionality shared between scripts, such as writing to file.
-- `variables`: Stores shared variables, such as file and directory names for analysis data.
+- `variables`: Shared variables, such as file and directory names for analysis data.